groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Add Metadata to PPTX Files in C# Applications"
+head_title: "Digitally Sign PPTX Documents with C# Applications"
-head_description: "C# metadata processing API to add metadata information to PPTX files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc"
+head_description: "Leverage the power of C# API to electronically sign and secure PPTX documents, including PDFs, Word, Excel, Presentations, and Images."

 ############################# Header ############################
-title: "Adding Metadata To PPTX In C#"
+title: "Digitally Secure PPTX Documents Using C#"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for .NET API"
+description: "Embed a variety of electronic signatures into your documents using GroupDocs.Signature for .NET, ensuring compliance and integrity for formats such as PDFs, Word, Excel, Presentations, and Images."
 subtitle: "GroupDocs.Signature for .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Download for Free"
       link: "https://releases.groupdocs.com/signature/net/"

 ############################# About ############################